What are the Bohemia Bartenders Mysteries all about?

 It is true, although Astra — whose name was partially inspired by Asta , the dog in The Thin Man movies — is more like a special guest star.
 She’s not always on The Love Boat!
 Astra is a Cavapoo who belongs to Pepper and her Aunt Celestine, who each live in half of a duplex in Bohemia Beach … though they agree that Astra owns both of them.

-Astra is offscreen in Risky Whiskey, but she is along for the ride in Wrecked by Rum and will appear in Book 3, too.
+Astra is offscreen in Risky Whiskey, but she is along for the ride in Wrecked by Rum and Vexed by Vodka.
+A funny “loaner dog” appears in Jiggered by Gin, when the bartenders are in London.
+And Astra will be back for the next book, Beguiled by Bourbon.
 She’s also in a short story I’m giving away to subscribers, Baffled by Bitters, set between the first two books in the series, and I simply had to put her on the cover.
 The novels have cocktails on the cover, but who doesn’t love an adorable pup like Astra?

 What prompted you to write a mystery series?